mlgenx/mlgenx.github.io/index.md

 <h2 class="blackpar_title" id="call_for_papers">Call for Papers</h2>

 <p>
+This year, the workshop will feature three distinct tracks designed to welcome a diverse array of researchers in the field of machine learning and biology: the Main Track including application and ML topics, the Special Track on LLMs and Agentic AI, and the Tiny Papers Track.
-We consider a broad range of subject areas including but not limited to the following topics:
+We consider a broad range of subject areas including but not limited to the following topics (per track).
 </p>

 <!--